HamzaJaved-tech1/HamzaJaved-tech1/README.md

 Full Stack Developer
 --------------------

-4+ Years of experience in web development.
-Working with React, Next.js and React Native at the frontend and NodeJS at the backend.
+4+ Years of experience in web and mobile development.
+Working with React, Next.js and React Native at the frontend and NodeJS, Nest.js at the backend.

 * 🌍  I'm based in Pakistan
 * ✉️  You can contact me at [rhamzajaved1@gmail.com](mailto:rhamzajaved1@gmail.com)